An open source database used for strategic trade control that profiles thousands of entities linked to proliferation worldwide.

 Wisconsin Project founder Gary Milhollin conceptualized and created the Risk Report.
 He served as its Executive Editor until retiring as the Project’s Executive Director in 2011.
 Since then, Valerie Lincy has served as Risk Report Executive Editor.

-In addition, the Risk Report has benefited from the contribution of past Editors, including Arthur Shulman, Jordan Ritchie, and Gerard White.
+The Risk Report has benefited from the contribution of former analysts, including Matthew Godsey, Jonathan McLaughlin, Jordan Ritchie, Arthur Shulman, and Gerard White.